nvpham12/Financial-News-Sentiment-Analysis/README.md

 <img width="1000" height="600" alt="unigram_wordcloud" src="https://github.com/user-attachments/assets/a8db9292-cc33-4277-a238-bd5afe19d2ac" />

 - Financial currencies and business terms appear frequently.
-- The data seems to be dominantly based around European companies and/or news since euro appears most frequently, although usd has also appeared in the wordcloud.
+- The data seems to be dominantly based around European companies or news since euro appears most frequently as a currency.
 - From the size of the words, the news mentions sales, profits, and million most frequently.
 - However, with single words it can be difficult to identify sentiment.
 Words like 'increase' or 'fell' could be used describe to either profits or losses.